A combinatorial spanning tree model for knot Floer homology: Introduction

-A proof of this conjecture would imply that Khovanov homology detects not only the unknot, a fact recently established by Kronheimer and Mrowka \cite{KronheimerMrowkaUnknot} using instanton Floer homology, but also the trefoils and unlinks.\footnote{It follows from \cite{KronheimerMrowkaUnknot} together with work of Hedden--Ni \cite{HeddenNi} that $\Kh$ detects the 2-component unlink.
-Moreover, forthcoming work of Hedden-Ni proves that the \emph{Khovanov module} detects all unlinks \cite{HeddenNiUnlink}.} Our new model for knot Floer homology may shed some light on Conjecture \ref{conj:khhfk}, as Khovanov homology also admits a formulation in terms of spanning trees, discovered independently by Champanerkar--Kofman \cite{ChampanerkarKofmanSpanning} and Wehrli \cite{WehrliSpanning}.
-A direct comparison of our complex $(C(\DD),\partial^{\Omega})$ with theirs might prove challenging, however, since their differentials are not known explicitly; to compute them, one must effectively compute the entire Khovanov complex.
-Perhaps a more promising comparison is with forthcoming work of Roberts, which uses a construction similar to ours to define a spanning tree complex that conjecturally computes Khovanov homology \cite{lrob4}.
+where $\eta(L)$ is the rank of the Alexander module of $L$ over $\Z[H_1(S^3 \minus L;\mathbb{Z})]$. \end{conjecture} A proof of this conjecture would imply that Khovanov homology detects not only the unknot, a fact recently established by Kronheimer and Mrowka \cite{KronheimerMrowkaUnknot} using instanton Floer homology, but also the trefoils and unlinks.\footnote{Using \cite{KronheimerMrowkaUnknot}, Hedden and Ni showed that the total rank of $\Kh$ detects the 2-component unlink \cite{HeddenNiRanks} and that $\Kh$, equipped with some additional algebraic structure, detects all unlinks \cite{HeddenNiUnlink}.}